-If you do not have your current year tax return complete by the February deadline, you can submit your past year taxes in addition to an estimate of your current year return.
-The committee can prepare a preliminary decision based on this estimate, but will not make a final decision until your completed current year tax return.
-The preliminary decision may change if there is a variance between your estimate and your actual return.
+If you do not have your 2017 tax return complete by the February 5 deadline, you can submit your 2016 taxes in addition to an estimate of your current year return.
+The committee will make a decision based on this estimate.
+You may be asked to submit your 2017 taxes to SSS by June.

 HOW MUCH DOES IT COST TO APPLY?

-The online application through NAIS costs $47, and is non-refundable.
-Families may apply online for a fee waiver.
+The online application through NAIS costs $49.
+Families may qualify with SSS for a fee waiver.

 HOW ARE DECISIONS MADE?

 The total amount of financial aid awards varies from year to year, depending on the school operating budget.
 Financial aid awards are made on the assumption that the family is allocating the maximum amount of resources within its capacity to fund their child’s or children’s education.
 It is expected that each family has prioritized educational costs after necessary living expenses.

 Like many independent schools, we outsource information collection and data analysis to the School and Student Services for Financial Aid (SSS), which is a financial aid management service owned and administered by the National Association of Independent Schools (NAIS).
 The SSS will send the Gardner School a report that uses a family’s financial information to determine what their contribution to tuition should be.
 The Gardner School Financial Aid Committee (made up of the Head of School, Business Manager and a non-parent member of the Board) will review this SSS report of the family’s expected financial contribution and other submitted documents to determine an award amount.
 Some factors that are taken in to consideration by the SSS are current salary, net worth, and family circumstances.